tadghh/tadghh/README.md

 Business IT student at Red River College Polytechnic
 ----------------------------------------------------

 I have been learning to code since grade 10.
-I am now starting my third term of the RRC BIT program at RRCP.
+I am now starting my third term of the BIT program at RRCP.

 *   🌍  I'm based in Winnipeg, Manitoba
 *   ✉️  You can contact me at [thenry2@academic.rrc.ca](mailto:thenry2@academic.rrc.ca)